idrak-dareshani/tafsir-extractor/README.md

 - Choose extraction mode (single ayah, surah, range, or all)
 - Enter surah/ayah numbers as needed

-Extracted files are saved in `tafsir_data/<author>/` and named by surah or range.
+Extracted files are saved in `data/<author>/` and named by surah (e.g. `data/alrazi/2.json`, `data/alrazi/2.csv`).
+For range or full extraction, each surah is saved individually.

 ## Output

-- JSON and CSV files for each surah or range (e.g. `tafsir_data/alrazi/2.json`)
+- JSON and CSV files for each surah (e.g. `data/alrazi/2.json`, `data/alrazi/2.csv`)
 - Log file: `tafsir_extraction.log`

 ## Notes

 - Extraction of the entire Quran may take several hours.
-- Please use responsibly and respect [tafsir.app](https://tafsir.app) terms of service.
+- Please use responsibly and respect [tafsir.app](https://tafsir.app) terms of